nautobot/nautobot/nautobot/docs/development/best-practices.md

 'isnull'
 ```

-Except that it stops there becuse of the method body.
+Except that it stops there because of the method body.
 Here are the problems:

 - There's no way to identify either of the field names required here
 - The `name` that is incoming to the method is the filter name as defined (`pass_through_ports` in this case) does not map to an actual model field